 A historic powwow held at Cashmere August 20 through 22, 1931, draws Indians and non-Indians from a wide area.
-The main organizers are J. Harold Anderson, a young Cashmere attorney who represented the Wenatchi Tribe, and Mark Balaban, one of the founders of the well-known Cashmere firm Aplets & Cotlets.
+The main organizers are J. Harold Anderson, a young Cashmere attorney who has represented the Wenatchi Tribe, and Mark Balaban, one of the founders of the well-known Cashmere firm Aplets & Cotlets.
 Through John Harmelt (d.
 1937), the last hereditary Wenatchi chief, Anderson has become increasingly aware of the unfair treatment of these Indians following Territorial Governor Isaac Stevens's Walla Walla Treaty of 1855, which deeded Wenatchi land, now part of the Wenatchee National Forest, to the Yakama Nation.
 Article X of the same treaty assures the Wenatchis of the continuation of their fishing rights by promising a fishery, the Wenatchapam (Wenatshapam) Fishery Reservation, at the confluence of Icicle Creek and the Wenatchee River at present Leavenworth.
 As an attempt to call attention to this unfilled treaty obligation to the Wenatchis, as well as to boost the economy of Cashmere area, Anderson, Balaban, the Chamber of Commerce, and local Indian leaders organize a “Grand Powwow and Historical Pageant.”

 Wenatchis, Yakamas, and the Cashmere Chamber of Commerce